Javier Hernández (kickboxer): Biography and career

-Growing up fighting on the Spanish scene Javier had a successful amateur record winning the national title in 2008 and winning a bronze and silver medal in Full-Contact and K-1 rules at the W.P.K.A. world championships, held at the end of the year.
+Growing up fighting on the Spanish scene Hernandez had a successful amateur record winning the national title in 2008 and winning a bronze and silver medal in Full-Contact and K-1 rules at the W.P.K.A. world championships, held at the end of the year.
 He also had a number of professional fights that year, culminating by winning the Iberian pro belt.
-In 2009 Javier won his first professional international title by becoming the I.S.K.A. inter-continental champion.
+In 2009 Hernandez won his first professional international title by becoming the I.S.K.A. inter-continental champion.

 These victories still left Javier virtually unheard of outside of Spain and this was echoed when he was announced as the challenger to 61MAX world champion Karim Bennoui for the first ever It's Showtime event to be held in Spain in June 2011.
-Bennoui had looked great in beating the previous champion Sergio Wielzen a few months' previously and many fancied him against the underdog Hernandez.
-Javier proved everyone wrong in what was arguably the most exciting world title fight ever held by It's Showtime, surviving a second round knockdown to come back with a knockdown of his own to take a unanimous decision victory after five rounds and become the new champion.

-He lost to Yuki by KO due to lowkicks in round two at RISE 90 in Tokyo, Japan on 25 October 2012.
+While relatively unknown abroad, Hernandez was announced as the challenger to 61MAX world champion Karim Bennoui in June 2011, for the It's Showtime promotion.
+While a heavy underdog, Hernandez succeeded in achieving a unanimous decision victory after five rounds, becoming the new champion.

-He beat Mickael Peynaud by decision at Heroes IV in Cordoba, Spain on 17 November 2012.
+Hernandez subsequently lost to Yuki by KO due to lowkicks in round two at RISE 90 in Tokyo, Japan on 25 October 2012.
+Later, he beat Mickael Peynaud by decision at Heroes IV in Cordoba, Spain on 17 November 2012.